eudoxia0/eudoxia0.github.io/_posts/2018-02-10-twelve-islanders.md

 same number on both sides).
 This is a discrete seesaw: either it's horizontal, or it dips fully in one or the other direction.

+You have up to three measurements to find the odd one out, and say whether they are heavier or lighter.

 # Solution

 ~~~ocaml